-Job Category Projected Vacancies Based on Past 6-Year Average 2020-22 Numerical Goals
+Job Category Projected Vacancies Based on Past 6-Year Average 2022-24 Numerical Goals

 1 individual from one or more of the following under-represented groups:

-Office/clerical 10 ♦ Gender (male)
+Office/clerical 8 ♦ Gender (male)

-♦ Ethnic Minority
+Ethnic Minority

 ♦ Disability

 3 individuals from one or more of the following under-represented groups:

-Professional 80 ♦ Gender (male)
+Professional 70 ♦ Gender (male)

-♦ Ethnic Minority
+Ethnic Minority

 ♦ Disability

 2 individuals from one or more of the following under-represented groups:

-Officials/managers 6 ♦ Gender (female)
+Officials/managers 8 ♦ Gender (female)

-♦ Ethnic Minority
+Ethnic Minority

 ♦ Disability

 2 individuals from one or more of the following under-represented groups:

-Technicians 30 ♦ Ethnic Minority
+Technicians 30 Ethnic Minority

 ♦ Disability

-Review Progress toward Qualitative Goals for 2018-20 EEO/AA Plan
+Review Progress toward Qualitative Goals for 2020-22 EEO/AA Plan

-1. Continue exploring options for broadening the recruitment "net" to engage and communicate with under-represented individuals and groups and further promote an inclusive community.
+1. Continue exploring options for broadening the recruitment "net" to engage and communicate with underrepresented individuals and groups and further promote an inclusive community.

-- All job vacancies are posted on Teach Iowa, a statewide system administered by the BoEE and DE.
-Teach Iowa provides a single source for all PK-12 public education job openings and is accessible via the DE's internet site.
+- All job vacancies are posted on Teach Iowa, a statewide system administered by the Board of Educational Examiners (BoEE) and Department of Education (DE).
+Teach Iowa provides a single source for all PK-12 public education job openings and is accessible via the DE's web site.
 The system and each job posting on the system include a statement that employers on the system will not discriminate in hiring.
 The Agency's job openings are dually posted on the Agency web site. - Dedicated FTE has been retained to support hiring and induction within the Agency.
-Currently, 1.4 FTE is allocated to internal mentoring and induction support.
-Three regional administrators co-lead the hiring process for all contracted staff positions. - To proactively recruit for the future, Management Links and discipline teams continue their efforts to work directly with key institutions and/or community partners to build/establish relationships and work collaboratively in supporting a variety of field placements for internships, practicums and field experiences.
-Management Links have discretion to determine with their discipline teams the level of support they can provide for student experiences while maintaining quality services. - Continuing efforts have been made to recruit and select mentors with diverse backgrounds, varied demographics and broad representation of experiences.
+Currently, 1.3 FTE is allocated to internal mentoring and induction support. - A new management position titled Coordinator of Talent Management was created to support the recruitment, selection, onboarding and retention of high-quality staff and to lead focused activities to attract candidates with wide-ranging backgrounds and experiences.
+This full-time manager co-leads the hiring process with the respective management link or supervisor for all contracted and classified staff positions.

-- Recruitment materials are available for conferences, job fairs and/or targeted college visits by discipline group teams. - 2.
+- To support proactive recruitment endeavors for the future, management links and discipline teams continue their efforts to work directly with key institutions and/or community partners to build/establish relationships and work collaboratively in supporting a variety of field placements for internships, practicums and field experiences.
+Management links have discretion to determine with their discipline teams the level of support they can provide for student experiences while maintaining quality services. - Continuing efforts have been made to recruit and select mentors with diverse backgrounds, varied demographics and broad representation of experiences. - Recruitment materials are being reviewed for conferences, job fairs and/or targeted college visits. - 2.
 Promote visible professional development opportunities to build cultural awareness and support a cultural proficiency focus for region, discipline and individual growth.